COMP122/comp122-f24/models-comp-comm/notes_09_18.md

       - executes up to 5 instructions at a time in pipelined fashion

 ### Tuesday's Class
+   1. MIPS micro architecture.
+      - five stages
+        1. Fetch: reads one instruction from memory and placed into the IR
+        2. Decode / (Register Fetch): sets controls to allow data to flow to the ALU
+        3. Execute: Actives the ALU which evaluates a function
+        4. Memory Access: either read or writes to memory
+        5. Write Back: writes the resulting data to a register
+           - data comes from ALU or from Memory
+   1. Generalized Execution cycle
+      - Fetch, decode, execute, write-back

+   1. RISC (Reduced Instruction Set Computer) & CISC (Complex Instruction Set Computer set)
+      - RISC:  less instructions in favor of other stuff
+      - CISC:  lots of interesting instructions in favor of other stuff

+   1. ISA : instruction set architecture
+      - its a layer of abstract just above the physical hardware
+      - its akin to an API
+   1. Characteristic of an ISA
+      1. instructions: number of, syntax, and the semantics
+      1. supported data types: ints (three sizes), binary32, binary64, ~char
+      1. register: number of, size, purpose
+      1. memory: layout, size, endianness
+      1. OS interface: how we communication with the OS

 ---
 # Today's Lecture Material